marchaesen/vcxsrv/mesalib/docs/gallium/screen.rst

     1. ``DRM_PRIME_CAP_IMPORT``: resource_from_handle is supported
     2. ``DRM_PRIME_CAP_EXPORT``: resource_get_handle is supported

+* ``PIPE_CAP_CL_GL_SHARING``: True if driver supports everything required by a frontend implementing the CL extension, and also supports importing/exporting all of pipe_texture_target via dma buffers.
 * ``PIPE_CAP_PREFER_COMPUTE_FOR_MULTIMEDIA``: Whether VDPAU, VAAPI, and
   OpenMAX should use a compute-based blit instead of pipe_context::blit and compute pipeline for compositing images.
 * ``PIPE_CAP_FRAGMENT_SHADER_INTERLOCK``: True if fragment shader interlock